symbiote-h2020/SymbioteCloud/README.md

  2. Obtaining resource access URL

   To access the resource we need to ask symbIoTe Core for the access link.
-To do so we need to send HTTP GET request on http://core.symbiote.eu:8100/coreInterface/v1/resourceUrls?id=589dc62a9bdddb2d2a7ggab8
+To do this,  we need to send an HTTP GET request on http://core.symbiote.eu:8100/coreInterface/v1/resourceUrls?id=589dc62a9bdddb2d2a7ggab8

-  If we provided correct id of the resource we will get response containing URL to access the resource:
+  If we provided the correct id of the resource, we will get a response containing the URL to access the resource:
   ```
   {
     "589dc62a9bdddb2d2a7ggab8": "http://myplatform.eu:8101/rap/Sensor('589dc62a9bdddb2d2a7ggab8')"